PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 # AWS Autoscaling

-Create cloudformation to deploy it automatically (note, that image still will be pushed to ecr manually)

-Implement auto scaling for ecs based on CPU or Memory metric
+#### Create an autoscaling process for ECS

-We need to implement step scaling policies.
+Goal: You need to add Step scaling as a first step, second step would be Scheduling scaling
-Test it via postman or simple k6 script from another instance.

-Learn about autoscaling.
+* Add manual Target scaling policy to your ECS cluster (you can use your cloudformation from previous tasks)
+* Add Step scaling policy for your ECS cluster
+* Add scheduling scaling policy to your cluster
+* Add a Step scaling policy via Cloudformation.
+Deploy and test it using k6.
+Take a look on a cloudwatch
+* Add Scheduling scaling policy via cloudformation as a **second** scaling.

+##### Questions:
-Compare Simple, Target Step and Scheduling scaling policies.
+* Compare Simple, Target Step and Scheduling scaling policies.

-Extended cloudformation template from step 3 with Authoscalling

-Monitor your application state using CloudWatch
+* Which metrics we can use?
+* What type of scaling exist in aws?
+* RDS Storage Auto Scaling
+* DynamoDB Auto Scaling

 # AWS Cognito